summer-of-maps/2015-LCD-PhillyViolations/README.md

 In total, 1,077,623 violations were successfully extracted from the Licenses and Inspections database.
 Each violation is linked to a L&I case, as well as to a location.
 The extracted violations could be grouped into 368,574 unique cases, or 157,350 unique locations.

-The data is formatted in 12 comma-separated value (CSV) files.
-Each CSV file contains approximately 89,800 records, small enough to be opened in most spreadsheet editors.
+The data can be accessed as three large files or as 12 smaller files, depending on the user's software constraints.
+Users with newer versions of Microsoft Excel should download the three comma-separated value (CSV) files in the folder "Violations_split_3," which contain approximately 360,000 records each.
+Users with older versions of Microsoft Excel or free spreadsheet software should download the 12 CSV files in the "Violations_split_12" folder, which contain approximately 90,000 records each.

 Each record has 27 descriptive data fields.
 Data fields may not be available for each database record: in that case, the field for that record is listed as "None."
 The fields are as follows: